ismail-am/Batch-File-Folder-Locker/README.md

 ## Important Notes

-- If you forget the password used to unlock the folder, you can modify the batch file to update the password.
+- If you delete the original batch folder, just download the batch file, you can modify the batch file to update the password.
 Simply right-click on the `lock_folder.bat` file, select "Edit", and navigate to the "UNLOCK" block.
 You can then update the password as needed.
 - Use this tool responsibly and only on folders containing sensitive information that you wish to protect.

 ## Original Source

 This code is not my original creation.
-I found it on various sources online and decided to create
+I found it on various sources online and decided to create a tutorial video and a GitHub repository, explaining it in detail, to share it here.
+Please refer to the original sources for any licensing information or copyright restrictions.